Chart Color Schemes

 Curtin has a typical household mix, with a higher-than-average median household size

 Family households constitute 74.3% of all households, including 36.7% couples with children, 27.7% couples without children, and 9.1% single parent families.
-Non-family households make up the remaining 25.7%, with lone person households at 23.3% and group households comprising 2.5%.
-The median household size is 2.6 people, which is larger than the Australian Capital Territory average of 2.4.
+Non-family households account for the remaining 25.7%, with lone person households at 23.3% and group households comprising 2.5%.
+The median household size is 2.6 people, which exceeds the Australian Capital Territory average of 2.4.

 Frequently Asked Questions - Households